AlaMetTyr/Genomic-markers-of-invasiveness/README.md

+The below is a tutorial and reminder for myself of the steps I took in large scale data analysis for multiple invasive species whole genomes to assess the expansion and contraction of various ortholog genes.
+Theres an official tutorial for the use of orthofinder here: https://davidemms.github.io/menu/tutorials.html
+Theres also a good walk through of Cafe5 here: https://github.com/hahnlab/CAFE5/blob/master/docs/tutorial/tutorial.md
+These are the best resources if you're looking for a solid tutorial!

 # Identifying traits of invasiveness
 Analaysing reference genomes of invasive and non-invasive insect species to replicate the DIGS paper protocol by Huang et al 2020.

 ## Downloading genomic data from NCBI
 Whole genome assembly data for each of the assigned invasive and non-invasive species was downloaded from the NCBI GenBank database as .tar files.